 Visit Autonet for any driver insurance

-Bear in mind that as you are covering several different drivers on the same policy, the cost of premiums will be higher than if you were insuring just one person.
-On the plus side, however, the ‘any driver’ option will usually work out to be better value than arranging a series of separate policies for each individual driver with a particular vehicle.
+On the plus side, the ‘any driver’ option will usually work out to be better value than arranging a series of separate policies for each individual driver with a particular vehicle.

-As with any kind of motor insurance cover, insurers providing any driver van insurance will base their premiums on age and driving experience.
+As with any kind of motor insurance cover, insurers will base their premiums for any driver van insurance on age and driving experience.

-Young driver van insurance premiums tend to be more expensive because they are statistically more likely to be involved in accidents, so if you are including anyone aged below 25 with limited driving experience on your any driver policy, this will bump up the cost of your any driver van insurance policy.
+Young driver van insurance premiums tend to be more expensive because they are statistically more likely to be involved in accidents.
+If any of your named drivers are aged below 25 and have limited driving experience, expect the cost of your any driver van insurance to be increased.

 If, however, you can restrict your list of named drivers to individuals aged over 25 you should be able to secure cheaper cover.